(ML)

 But Honda 0 is more than a collection of vehicles.
 It is a holistic ecosystem—a vision that extends beyond cars to encompass digital experiences, infrastructure, and connected services.
 As part of this transformation, Honda initiated a complete redevelopment of its connected application ecosystem, preparing it to support the brand’s next-generation EV strategy.

-Working in close partnership with Honda and key collaborators, our creative team was entrusted with shaping a next-generation connected app concept, code-named Honda ConnectX.
-Positioned as the foundation for Honda’s next chapter, ConnectX is designed to be the digital backbone of the Honda 0 experience—bringing the principles of Thin, Light, and Wise to life in a way that connects people, vehicles, and technology like never before.
+Working in close partnership with Honda and key collaborators, and as the project’s Design Lead, my task was to lead our creative team in shaping a next-generation connected app concept, code-named Honda ConnectX.
+Positioned as the foundation for Honda’s next chapter, ConnectX is designed to be the digital backbone of the Honda 0 experience—bringing the principles of Thin, Light, and Wise to life in a way that connects people, vehicles, and technology.

 (The project in numbers)